Government of the Ming dynasty: Censorate

-Army
+Military

-The profession of a soldier was hereditary in the Ming dynasty.
+Military service was hereditary during the Ming dynasty.
 Soldiers and their families (junhu, as opposed to civilian families—; minhu) were exempt from paying land taxes and fulfilling work obligations, unlike peasants and artisans.
 These families were under the jurisdiction of the Ministry of War and were stationed in strategically important areas of the empire, where they farmed on land allocated to them by the state.
-Each family was required to provide a soldier to serve in the local garrisons.
-Military units were regularly transferred from assembly points to training divisions near Beijing and to fighting armies in the borderlands.
+Each family was required to provide one soldier to serve in the local garrisons.
+Military units were regularly transferred from assembly points to training divisions near Beijing and to armies stationed along the frontier.
+The Ministry of War was responsible for the organization, supply, administration, and personnel matters of the army.
+Initially, the Chief Military Commission (Da dudufu) was in charge of commanding the troops, but in 1380, it was divided into five Chief Military Commissions, (Note: It was the Chief Military Commission of the Center, of the Left, of the Right, of the Front, and of the Rear.) each led by a commanders-in-chief (dudu) who held the rank 1a.